5G Core Network Setup

 Connection to NRF

-1. automatically when adding a YateNRF equipment (if other 5G equipment are already configured)
+1. Automatically when adding YateNRF equipment (if other 5G equipment is already configured):

-2. from CAPIF step of each 5G equipment
+2. From the CAPIF step of each 5G equipment:

-– add connection selecting ‘NRF’ node type and specifying the ‘Base URL’
+• Adding the connection by selecting ‘NRF’ as the node type and entering the ‘Base URL’.

-(Pay attention to advanced fields with default values!)
+(Without forgetting to review the advanced fields with default values!)

 Connection to SEPP

-1. automatically when adding a YateNRF equipment (if other 5G equipment are already configured)
+1. Automatically when adding YateNRF equipment (if other 5G equipment is already configured):

-2. from CAPIF step of each 5G equipment
+2. From the CAPIF step of each 5G equipment:

-– add connection selecting ‘SEPP’ node type and specifying the ‘Base URL’
+• Adding the connection by selecting ‘SEPP’ as the node type and specifying the ‘Base URL’.

-(Pay attention to advanced fields with default values!)
+(I make sure to also review the advanced fields for default values!)

 Note: